DGendoo/DNF-webapp/README.md

 # Deploy instructions
 1. First create the distribution version of the project by running "grunt".
-2. Then cd into the dist folder and run, git remote add prod https://git.heroku.com/dnftest.git.
+2. Then cd into the dist folder and run, git remote add prod https://git.heroku.com/dnftest.git. (only needs to be done once--setting the remote)
 3. To deploy, run grunt buildcontrol:heroku.